 ABSA business loans are provided by Absa Group Limited.
 It is one of Africa’s largest diversified financial services groups with a presence in 12 countries across the African continent.

-ABSA business loans offer South African businesses with startup and existing small, medium and micro enterprises (SMEs) asset loans, working capital and business expansion finance.
+ABSA business loans offer South African businesses with startup and existing small, medium, and micro-enterprises (SMEs) asset loans, working capital, and business expansion finance.

-Depending on your business needs and its performance, you can get any business loan amount starting from R25 000 or other borrowing options provided by ABSA.
+Depending on your business needs and performance, you can get any business loan amount starting from R25 000 or other borrowing options provided by ABSA.

 General Qualifying criteria

 - Businesses with an active ABSA Business Account in good standing

 ABSA has quite a number of business loan packages, therefore in this article, we list and review each product, rather than generalizing our review.

 There are 4 ABSA business loans options you can access from ABSA:

 - The Business Term Loan

 - Business Overdraft